 Theresa W. Fossum, D.V.M., M.S., Ph.D., DACVS

-Dr. Fossum is the Vice President of Research and Strategic Initiatives and a Professor of Veterinary Surgery at Midwestern University.
+Dr. Fossum was previously the Vice President of Research and Strategic Initiatives and a Professor of Veterinary Surgery at Midwestern University.
 Dr. Fossum is responsible for overseeing the development of the Midwestern University Institute for Healthcare Innovation (IHI) including but not limited to clinical trials, new research funding programs and related work that impacts the One Health philosophy of Midwestern University.

 Dr. Fossum was formally Chancellor for Global and Corporate Partnerships for the Texas A&M University System.
 She is the founder and former Director and Executive Director of the Texas A&M Institute for Preclinical Studies (TIPS), a 60 million dollar venture at TAMU which promotes public-private partnerships to speed the development of medical devices and drugs.
 Dr. Fossum’s leadership was integral in conceptualizing and funding the Institute.